tumcms/upsplib/README.md

 #fpsplib

 Fuzzy extension to the Project Scheduling Library PSPLIB single mode problems.
+Turning the RCPSPs within the library into SRCPSPs.

 Base files can be downloaded here: